-For those looking for a more specialized, ski-specific jacket, Patagonia’s PowSlayer fits the bill.
-The PowSlayer uses a similar 3-layer, 40-denier Gore-Tex Pro construction but adds notable features like a powder skirt, more pockets, a laminated visor for added visibility, and a RECCO reflector.
-That said, at $150 more and coming in at 19.3 ounces, the added features are nice but not for everyone.
+Finally, for those looking for a more specialized, ski-specific jacket, Patagonia’s own PowSlayer fits the bill.
+The PowSlayer uses a similar 3-layer, 40-denier Gore-Tex Pro build but adds notable features like a powder skirt, more pockets, a laminated visor for added visibility, and a RECCO reflector.
+That said, at $150 more and coming in at 1 pound 3.3 ounces, the added features are nice but not for everyone.
 Additionally, the Pluma's trimmer cut is much more comfortable on the uphill.
-In the end, the Patagonia PowSlayer makes sense as a freeride and resort ski shell, but the Pluma is the more alpine-centric choice.
+In the end, the PowSlayer makes sense as a freeride touring and resort ski shell, but the Pluma is the more alpine-centric choice.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!